-As of December 31, 2021, the Company operated with eight people in Canada, of which five are administrative personnel and three are exploration personnel.
+As of December 31, 2022, the Company operated with eight people in Canada, of which five are administrative personnel and three are exploration personnel.
 There are no full-time employees in the U.S. or Mexico.
+All the employees in Mexico are temporary and are on a fixed contract basis.